nicksiv/jitterbug/content/blog/2019-05-14-things-i-do-after-installing-xfce.md

 Over the years that I'm using Linux as my daily driver, I've tried many desktop managers and I always come back to XFCE.
 It's combination of speed, simplicity and completeness, makes it ideal for older machines like the one I'm currently using.

-There are some tweaks I always do upon XFCE at first installation.
-I prefer a minimal environment, focused more on the keyboard than the mouse:
+There are some tweaks I always do upon XFCE at first installation so I won't forget...

 #### **1\.
 Remove the bottom panel**